 Unfortunately, when these cases go to court, you don’t have a right to a jury trial.
 Instead, you get a bench trial (where a judge plays the role of a jury and decides whether you are guilty or not guilty).
 Nevertheless, a judge may not agree with the police officer that your driving behavior displayed a reckless disregard for safety.

-When you are facing criminal charges with significant consequences, especially very subjective laws like Reckless Driving in Arizona, it is critical that you are represented by an attorney who has experience handling these kinds of cases.
+When you are facing criminal charges with significant consequences, especially charges involving very subjective laws like Reckless Driving in Arizona, it is critical that you are represented by an attorney who has experience handling these kinds of cases.
+Nathan Leonardo has successfully defended many people in Tucson against reckless driving charges.
 For a free case evaluation, call our Tucson, Arizona office at (520) 314-4125 or contact us online.

 Consult the following links for more information about Arizona Criminal and DUI laws, as well as local court information: